The Missing Cross to Purity

 And live in the light, which was before darkness was, and the power of it:

-in which light is also your everlasting fellowship;
+in which light also is your everlasting fellowship;

 and in this you will know God's dwelling, which is in the light.